PlaydateSquad/pd-achievements/README.md

 Revokes the achievement `achievement_id` from the player.
 Attempting to revoke an unearned achievement does nothing.

 Returns `true` if the achievement was successfully revoked, otherwise `false`.

+### achievements.advance(string: achievement_id, int: advance_by)

+Increases or decreases the advancement `advancement_id`'s completion score by `advance_by`.
+Attempting this on an advancement without a `progress_max` set causes an error.

+If the advancement's score reaches the max, calls `advancements.grant`.
+If it falls below the max, calls `advancements.revoke`.

+Returns `true` on success, otherwise errors.

+### achievements.advanceTo(string: achievement_id, int: advance_to)

+Sets the advancement `advancementa_id`'s completion score to `advance_to` Attempting this on an advancement without a `progress_max` set causes an error.

+If the advancement's score reaches the max, calls `advancements.grant`.
+If it falls below the max, calls `advancements.revoke`.

+Returns `true` on success, otherwise errors.

 ### achievements.save()